Hekstra-Lab/dw-examples/dfs/README.md

 We start with MTZ files found in `./20221007_unscaled_unmerged`.
 These were converted from unmerged `.hkl` files provided by Galen Correy, for (Schuller et al. *Sci.
 Adv.* 2021, DOI: 10.1126/sciadv.abf8711).

+To set up `careless`, we first need to consider how to draw the dependencies between nodes in a Bayesian network.
+We reason that the apo dataset represents an unperturbed state and that the candidate holo datasets represent a perturbation of the apo dataset, which means that we can draw dependencies from the apo dataset to each holo dataset.
+To control for any effects of drawn dependencies, we add a control apo dataset that depends on the parent apo dataset.
+We choose to then generate holo minus apo difference maps with the holo dataset as the minuend and this control dataset as the subtrahend.

 To run `careless`, we use the script `careless_runs/slurm-dw-array-grid.sh`, which starts a `slurm` batch array job.
 This job requires `careless_runs/slurm_params.txt`, in which we vary the double-Wilson `r` value across the individual `careless` runs.
 To call using slurm:

 ```
 cd careless_runs